Skip to content

 • Get the .tag.gz.
 Extract it somewhere useful and create shortcuts to 'client' and 'server' as you like.
 The build is made on Ubuntu, so if you run something else, compatibility is hit and miss.

-• If you have problems running the Ubuntu build, users with some python experience generally find running from source works well.
+• If you have problems running the Ubuntu build, running from source is usually an improvement, and it is easy to set up these days.

 • You might need to get 'libmpv1' to get mpv working and playing video/audio.
 This is the mpv library, not the necessarily the player.
 Check help->about to see if it is available--if not, see if you can get it like so: